Rights and Responsibilities

 However, University property is not a safe haven for unlawful activity.
 The University housing contract contains a provision whereby students provide consent to having their rooms searched.
 If University authorities have reason to suspect a violation of University policy or state or federal law, they have the right to investigate, including entry into rooms in the residence halls, without prior notice or specific consent, and to search for and confiscate evidence of any violation.

-This includes searching in closed spaces, such as wardrobes, closets, desks, drawers, refrigerators, bags, boxes, knapsacks, etc. Items that may be confiscated include, but are not limited to, alcoholic beverages and empty containers, controlled substances without a prescription, drug paraphernalia, weapons, stolen property, or other items the possession of which violates University policies, state, or federal law.
+This includes searching in closed spaces, such as wardrobes, closets, desks, drawers, refrigerators, bags, boxes, knapsacks, etc. Items that may be confiscated include, but are not limited to, limited to, alcoholic beverages, empty alcohol containers, controlled substances without a prescription, drug paraphernalia, weapons, stolen property, or other items the possession of which violates University policies, state, or federal law.

 Entry into a room may be prompted by suspicious odors or disruptive behavior.
 In addition, room entry may occur for the purposes of responding to housekeeping or maintenance requests or to concerns for the health, welfare, or safety of any occupant or University property.